-Our audit plan identified certain areas that we refer to as significant risks.
+Our audit plan presented on November 12, 2013 identified certain areas that we refer to as significant risks.
+As discussed earlier in this report, financial accounting matters related to the flood were added as an area of significant risk.
 The results of our audit work on these risks are set out below: